mdgart/mauro-sdk/design.md

 # Design Decisions for APItoSDK Class

-The APItoSDK class is designed to create Python SDKs to a RESTful APIs.
+The APItoSDK class is designed to create Python SDKs to map RESTful APIs functionalities.
 The class is intended to be flexible and extensible, allowing users to interact with different resources provided by the API.

-## API Key Handling
+## Constructor

 The APItoSDK constructor takes an optional `api_key` parameter.
 If `api_key` is not provided, the class attempts to read the API key from the `API_KEY` environment variable.
 If the environment variable is not set, the class attempts to read the API key from a `config` module.

-If no API key is found, the constructor raises a `ValueError`.
-This design decision was made to ensure that users are required to provide a valid API key before they can use the class.
+If no API key is found, the constructor raises a `ValueError` to ensure that users are required to provide a valid API key before they can use the SDK.

+A future improvement would be to allow to use different authentication types.
+Currently only Bearer token is supported.

 ## Resource Metadata

 The APItoSDK class uses a `resources` dictionary to store metadata for each resource provided by the API.
 The metadata includes the resource path, the required fields for POST requests, and the allowed HTTP methods.

 This design decision was made to keep the class flexible and extensible.
 By storing metadata for each resource in a dictionary, users can easily add or modify resources without having to modify the class code.

+Since "resources" is a python file, a future improvement could be to, instead, use a JSON document instead so it can be reused for other SDKs.

 ## HTTP Requests